apache/spark/docs/running-on-yarn.md

 to the same log file).

 If you need a reference to the proper location to put log files in the YARN so that YARN can properly display and aggregate them, use `spark.yarn.app.container.log.dir` in your `log4j.properties`.
 For example, `log4j.appender.file_appender.File=${spark.yarn.app.container.log.dir}/spark.log`.
 For streaming applications, configuring `RollingFileAppender` and setting file location to YARN's log directory will avoid disk overflow caused by large log files, and logs can be accessed using YARN's log utility.

+To use a custom metrics.properties for the application master and executors, just update the `SPARK_CONF_DIR/metrics.properties` file, it will automatically uploaded with other configurations, so you don't need to specify it manually with --files.

 #### Spark Properties